The Accelerator connects, empowers, and transforms emergent agents of social change across the globe.

 Important consideration: Don’t rush it!
 When developing your application, take the time you need to share your most authentic and honest answer(s).
 Some questions invite you to shine, and outline the great work you do – other questions invite you to take a more critical stance.
 Both can be challenging, and yet we invite you to fill them in with dedication and care.
 The perfect application to us is the one that provides us with deep(er) insights into you and the work you do.

-During the selection process, we apply a threefold filter to identify best-suited candidates:
+During the selection process, we apply a threefold filter to identify the best-suited candidates:

-(c) a quality check, to shortlist the best-suited candidates for the program.
+(c) an in-depth assessment to identify well-suited candidates for the program.

 Candidates who don’t make it into the final selection will be kept on a waitlist in case any of the finalists must withdraw their participation.